-- ! will effectively amount to divulging that information, or this - ! is likely to cause serious physical or mental harm to the patient or another individual
+- will effectively amount to divulging that information, or; - this is likely to cause serious physical or mental harm to the patient or another individual

-In either of these cases an explanatory note should be made in the file.
+In either of these cases, an explanatory note should be made in the file.
+GPs should be prepared to provide justification surrounding their reasoning in cases where they decline to share any information.

 The decision can only be taken by the GP and an explanatory note should be made in the file.
-Although there is no right of appeal to such a decision, it is the practice's policy to give a patient the opportunity to have their case investigated by invoking the complaints procedure.
+It is the practice's policy to give a patient the opportunity to have their case investigated by invoking the complaints procedure.
 The patient must be informed in writing that assistance will be offered to them if they wish to do this.
 In addition, the patient may complain to the Information Commissioner for an independent ruling on whether non-disclosure is proper.